“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 We’ll give you the tools to find them.

-Did you know that you typically cannot build on a property if there are federally-designated wetlands on it?
+Did you know that it is very hard to build on a property if there are federally-designated wetlands on it?

 We’ll show you how you can find where wetlands are located so you can avoid them when you purchase land.